Obsessive Compulsive Disorder (OCD)

 Some researchers and experts are now debating the idea that, in certain cases, emotional trauma can create OCD.
 But what these specialists don't yet understand is that when a person experiences intense emotional pain or repeated stress, that emotional strain can cause certain areas of the brain to become overloaded.
 In these congested areas, intensely heated electrical charges can cause the root problems that create obsessive-compulsive behavior.

 We explain this with an example of bullying at school.
 When you are first bullied, the electrical charges in a certain part of the emotional region of the brain heat up.
 This warmth subsides after the bullying episode ends, although you may suffer from mild PTSD.
 A few days later you are harassed again.
 Immediately, electrical charges heat up in the same area of the brain.
 Fortunately, this area cools down again once the harassment stops.
-Maybe the bullying is happening for the third, fourth, or fifth time, and the same part of the brain feels intense heat.
+Maybe the bullying is happening for the third, fourth, or fifth time and the same part of the brain feels intense heat.
 Continuous intense heating of this area, without enough time for the body to heal, can lead to the appearance of calluses in the brain tissue in adults and children.

 Have you heard the term "matchstick"?
 In some cases, this may be an accurate description.